swcarpentry/git-novice/episodes/09-conflict.md

 ![Two related modified lines must be part of the same commit.](fig/git-rstudio-27.png)

-In Rstudio, the Review changes window has a button called “Stage chunk”.
+In RStudio, the Review changes window has a button called “Stage chunk”.
 This helps to make atomic commits, even if you change a lot of lines in a single edit.
 You can either select them to make isolated commits or to unite them to be part of the same commit.

 ![Two unrelated edits must be part of two isolated commits.](fig/git-rstudio-35.png)